 - As is the case with many French recipes, this quiche contains a fair amount of fat via ghee (a.k.a. clarified butter).
 According to Monash University, fat affects gut motility, and when consumed in large quantities, can trigger IBS symptoms.
 To reduce the amount of fat, use a non-stick skillet to sauté the broccoli, ham, and mushrooms and reduce or omit the amount of ghee used.
 See post above for additional FODMAP information.

 - Cuisine: French

-Keywords: quiche with hash brown crust, low fodmap quiche, ham quiche, ham and broccoli quiche, potato crust quiche, gluten-free quiche, lactose-free quiche, grain-free quiche, breakfast recipes, brunch recipes, spring recipes, mother's day recipes, father's day recipes
+Keywords: low fodmap quiche, fodmap quiche, low FODMAP quiche Lorraine, gluten-free quiche, low FODMAP breakfast, low FODMAP brunch, low FODMAP ham quiche, low FODMAP ham and broccoli quiche, potato crust quiche, lactose-free quiche, grain-free quiche, low fodmap breakfast recipes, low fodmap brunch recipes, low fodmap spring recipes, low fodmap mother's day recipes, low fodmap father's day recipes, low fodmap family recipes